Credit by Portfolio Evaluation

 Online Registration (Payment by credit card) - Click here to register online, You must sign in or create an account for FlexReg.
-First time requests select Credential/Portfolio Evaluation Fee.
-If you have had a previous evaluation at NECC, select the appropriate Credential/Portfolio Evaluation Fee – Test Two, Test Three.
+First time requests select Credential/Portfolio Evaluation Fee-Test One.
+If you have had a previous evaluation at NECC, select the appropriate Credential/Portfolio Evaluation Fee – Test Two, Test Three, Test Four, Test Five.
 You must fax your Credit by Portfolio Evaluation Form to 978-556-3169.

 Note: When using FlexReg Pop-Up Blockers must be disabled to enable registration and payment using FlexReg.

 When using FlexReg for your online payment, do not X out of the windows until you have completed the entire process.
 Once you register and the payment process is complete, you can then Sign Out.